sidki123/AttacksonImplementationsCourseBook/chapters/10_Ethics_and_Responsible_Disclosure.md

 The State Attorney's Office has filed an appeal with the District Court.
 The District Court ruled that the defendant is innocent.

 #### Discussion
-1. The term illegal penetration in clause 4 [1] is unclear and it would have been advisable to add clarification in the law to this issue.
+- The term illegal penetration in clause 4 [1] is unclear and it would have been advisable to add clarification in the law to this issue.
 For example, penetration without the permission of the site manager.
-2."Don't Mess with the MOSSAD"- The defendant's activity was carried out on the Mossad's website.
+- "Don't Mess with the MOSSAD"- The defendant's activity was carried out on the Mossad's website.
 In our opinion, this claim would not have been filed if this activity had been carried out on the website of another government organization (transportation, agriculture, etc).
 Also, we think it's a show of strength for this organization that wants to make it clear that it's not being messed with.
-3.The difference between the penetration of the physical world and the virtual world is inconclusive and clear.
+- The difference between the penetration of the physical world and the virtual world is inconclusive and clear.
 For example, an attempted door-breaking at home versus attempted hacking in the virtual world.
-4.In our opinion, the defendant was not charged in trial because of the judge's knowledge and understanding of computer science.
+- In our opinion, the defendant was not charged in trial because of the judge's knowledge and understanding of computer science.

 ### Moshe Halevy (HALEMO) 2009- Israeli man charged with hacking to Collecting fines site